shoaib8899/Lifesync/README.md

 2.  **Set a Reminder:** Use our built-in scheduler to create a reminder to drink water every 2 hours.
 3.  **View Your Progress:** Check the main dashboard to see your progress on all your habits and health goals.

-*(Optional: Add a GIF or a screenshot of the application's main dashboard here to make it more visually appealing\!)*

 ### 🛠️ Getting Started

 To get a copy of the project up and running on your local machine for development and testing purposes, follow these simple steps.